bactopia/bactopia.github.io/docs/bactopia-tools/gtdb.md

 #### GTDB-Tk

 Below is a description of the _per-sample_ results from [GTDB-Tk](https://github.com/Ecogenomics/GTDBTk).
-For full details about each of the eggNOG output files, see [GTDB-Tk Classify Workflow](https://github.com/Ecogenomics/GTDBTk#classify-workflow) page.
+For full details about each of the GTDB output files, see [GTDB-Tk Classify Workflow](https://github.com/Ecogenomics/GTDBTk#classify-workflow) page.

 | Filename | Description |